JosieOnGit/Luniks/A Guide to Everything Luniks.md

 ## TRAVEL RISK
 Main document: [[TRAVEL RISK]]. \
 **TRAVEL RISK** is the most recently created story, which lays focus on the grim reality that takes place after the *Máneán collapse*, which affected the nations of **Zakh'háfo** and **Máneá**.
-Because of the collapse of the country, it was split into two, and were quickly plunged into an economic crisis which soon led to disaster.
-Because of this drastic change, the average wellbeing of the citizens declined, and drug usage rapidly increased. **TRAVEL RISK** encompasses the various drugs that are now present in the two countries, and lays the focus on the various characters that are drafted, and how they deal with this change, or how they deal the drugs.
+Because of the collapse of the nation, it was split into two, and were quickly plunged into an economic crisis which soon led to disaster.
+Because of this drastic change, the average wellbeing of the citizens declined, and drug usage rapidly increased. **TRAVEL RISK** encompasses the various drugs that are now present in the two nations, and lays the focus on the various characters that are drafted, and how they deal with this change, or how they deal the drugs.

 ## Lists
 Lastly, three lists are present: \